 All Council on Social Work Education programs measure and report student learning outcomes.
 Students are assessed on their mastery of the competencies that comprise the CSWE accreditation standards.
 These competencies are dimensions of social work practice that all social work professional training.
 A benchmark is set by the social work programs for each competency.
 An assessment score at or above that benchmark is considered by the program to represent mastery of that particular competency.

-- This report is as of June 1, 2019 with scores for 3 students pending.
+- This report is as of June 12, 2020 with scores for 2 students pending and incomplete scores for 1 item.
 These students are completing the remainder of field placement hours during summer.
 As a result, final evaluations are not yet available.
-An updated report will be prepared when data is available.